Richard E. Baker (Feb 12, 1962) is a member of the Squamish Nation in North Vancouver, BC, Capilano Indian Reserve.

 After many years of mastering the carving techniques on wood, Richie decided to take on metal.
 Learning the intricate details of engraving precious metals such as gold, platinum, silver and copper brought him another passion of creating North West designs that admirers near and far all appreciate.

 Richie comes from a rich and living culture.
 He is proud of both his Kwak'waka'wakw and Squamish heritage.
 Richie is a community-based person and takes upon himself to help out other artists by supporting their work and their aspirations.
 Richie has three sons who also are gifted and talented artists in their own right.

 Richie was recently terribly injured in a skiing accident.
-At present he is paralyzed and may not be able to make jewelry and more.
+He will be unable to make jewelry any more.

 Click the links below to see some of Richie's pieces available